ubco-cmps/cosc123_course/class/week10/test.md

 - You will have 60 minutes to complete the test (unless you have an accommodation from the DRC).
 - You must complete the test BY YOURSELF (no friends, no tutors, no classmates, no humans - cats and dogs in the room are fine).
-- For coding questions, please type your code directly in the editor that is provided to you (do not upload your file insted).
+- For coding questions, please type your code directly in the editor that is provided to you (do not upload your file instead).
 - Any form of communication with other humans, terrestrial or extraterrestrial is not allowed (Discord, Slack, WhatsApp, Terminal, Signal, iMessage, SMS, MMS, etc...)
 - The test is open-book, open-notes, open-web, open-IDE (include PDE) EXCEPT websites that help you cheat such as Chegg, Course Hero, Slader and other similar websites that have tutors answering questions you upload (Stack Overflow is permissible).
 - Copying the question text and googling IS CHEATING